kydzoster/Olympia-Gym/README.md

 For this project to pass I had to use JavaScript.
 There are in total **5** JavaScript files in js folder.

 - **maps.js** its function is to pinpoint Olympia Gym exact location with an label "O".
 - **contact.js** allows a user to contact Olympia Gym, currently all messages will be sent to my personal email.
-Its configurted to receive a message and who has sent it and how to contact sender through their email.
+Its configured to receive a message and who has sent it and how to contact sender through their email.
 - **tabs.js** this is a simple tabs system, to access it user has to click on BMI button and here they will be met with 2 tabs, under each tab there will be content which consists of another JavaScript file for BMI calculation.
 - **bmi.js** and **bmiuk.js** - are calculation functions for calculating BMI, bmi.js uses Metric system and bmiuk.js uses Imperial system.